cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/KGToolbox/readme.md

 1. Run `KGToolbox/OntoMoPs/CreateHeadTensorForOntoMoPs.py`, creates `all_heads.pkl` under `CrossGraph/OntoMoPs`

 ### OntoSpecies (CrossGraph/ontospecies_new)
 1. Run `KGToolbox/OntoMoPs/CreateHeadTensorForOntoSpeciesNew.py`, creates `all_heads.pkl` under `CrossGraph/ontospecies_new`

+Once the above-mentioned steps are done, please see [Training readme.md](../Training/readme.md) to train the knowledge graph embeddings and the natural language models.

 ##Entity Linking

 To create the Entity Linking dataset, follow the steps outlined in [Entity Linking Dataset Creation readme.md](./EntityLinking/readme.md)
 ## Future work
 The hard-coded URLs in the code need to be removed and more maintainable solutions need to be used.